Ascendara/docs/developer/build-from-source.md

 ### Automatic Build (Recommended)

-The easiest way to build Ascendara into an executable is by using the distribution command:
+The automatic build script provided in the repository supports the following package managers:

+- npm
+- yarn
+- pnpm
+- bun

+If you are using a different package manager, you can use the [manual build process](#manual-build-process) below.

 ```bash
 yarn dist